Dignity in Practice Learning Events

 - provide opportunities for stakeholders throughout Scotland to consider how to put ideas into practice.

-Themes and Dates
+Themes and Dates (2022 dates are updated below)

 Part 1: Dignity and choice through financial support